ShreyaSingh-14/Chrome_Plugin/README.md

 ## Features

 - **Quick Access**: Open DAP dashboards and reports without navigating away from your current tab.
-- **Real-time Notifications**: Get alerts for important analytics events.
 - **Data Insights**: Preview key metrics and KPIs from your DAP account.
 - **Customizable Settings**: Configure notifications, themes, and dashboard shortcuts.